-College.
-There is also a glee club and orchestra.
-A student branch of the American Institute of Electrical Engineers was organized in 1911, and a similar branch of the American Society of Mechanical Engineers in 1914.
+The Associated Students exercise general supervision over matters of undergraduate concern, in co-operation with the Faculty (see page 36).
+Fraternities are debarred.
+One or two clubs founded on the principles of good fellowship and mutual helpfulness have been organized under authority of the College.
+There is also an excellent glee club.
+A student branch of the American Institute of Electrical Engineers was organized in 1911, a similar branch of the American Society of Mechanical Engineers in 1914, and a Chemists' Club in 1916.
 "The Throop Tech" is issued monthly by the Associated Students.